-The 90 Sr content was determined by placing the nonvolatile portion of the dissolved material in solution in water and precipitating the 90 Sr and Sr carrier out as a carbonate.
-The 90 Sr fraction was filtered and analyzed using the standard analysis method discussed in Appendix A.
+The 90Sr content was determined by placing the nonvolatile portion of the dissolved material in solution in water and precipitating the 90Sr and Sr carrier out as a carbonate.
+The 90Sr fraction was filtered and analyzed using the standard analysis method discussed in Appendix A.

-a.
+Generally, all other elements remained in the nonvolatile portion.
+Inductively coupled plasma spectroscopy (ICP) was used to analyze for the following elements: Ag, Al, B, Cd, Cr, Cu, Fe, Gd, In, Mn, Mo, Ni, Nb, Si, Sn, Te, U, and Zr.
+These elements plus oxygen are the principal elemental a.
 Volatility, as used in this section of the report, applies to dissolution and subsequent gasification of elemental components for which analyses were performed.
 Because of the temperature and acidity conditions during the dissolution, the volatile materials of interest would become gaseous and dissociate from the solution.